-In the wake of the huge economic depression which we're still feeling the effects of, has your industry recovered?
+In the wake of the COVID 19 pandemic, which we're still feeling the effects of, has your industry recovered?

 If your job is in an industry that’s just treading water, and you can’t find a job (or have to take one with less pay because you’re overqualified for it), then you may want to take a hard at starting your own business.